brockhager/neuroswarm/docs/data-flow-architecture.md

 ## Key Components & Responsibilities

 - Gateway (gateway-node): Accepts client messages, validates and forwards them to the `ns-node` via `/v1/tx` or `/v1/chat`.
 Provides `/debug/peers`, `/history`, and `/v1/mempool` for diagnostics.
-- Brain (ns-node): Core PoS node that maintains mempool, blockMap, headers, and validators.
+- Brain (ns-node): Core PoS node that maintains `blockMap`, headers, and validators and performs signature/merkle verification.
+It does not own the canonical mempool (gateway owns it).
 It:
   - Accepts validators & txs
   - Validates signatures / canonicalization
   - Computes and verifies Merkle roots